ashishsjaiswal/CCNA-Switching/CCNA-SWITCHING-LAB 2  (TRUNK)/README1.md

 4. Use **switch1.cfg** for Switch 1, **switch2.cfg** for Switch 2, **switch3.cfg** for Switch 3, **switch4.cfg** for Switch 4 and **switch5.cfg** for Switch 5.
 5. Configure each end device with the respective configuration files in the [configurations](https://github.com/ashishsjaiswal/CCNA-Switching/tree/08babd9a9238abf77f8753b0a97aecc41742cab9/CCNA-SWITCHING-LAB%202%20%20(TRUNK)/configurations) directory.
 Use **enddevices.cfg** to configure all the end devices (laptops and servers).
 Verify the connectivity between the end devices and ensure that VLAN traffic is isolated correctly.

-## VLAN Configuration
-The switches in this lab are configured with the following VLANs:
-- vlan 101 (FINANCE)
-- vlan 256 (PRODUCTION)
-- vlan 112 (DC)
-- vlan 512 (ADMIN)

-The configuration files specify the VLAN creation and assignment for each switch.

 ## Switch Configurations

 The configuration files for all the switches and the end devices can be found in the [configurations](https://github.com/ashishsjaiswal/CCNA-Switching/tree/08babd9a9238abf77f8753b0a97aecc41742cab9/CCNA-SWITCHING-LAB%202%20%20(TRUNK)/configurations) directory.
 Each file contains the necessary commands to set up the lab environment, including VLAN creation and implementation, as well as the configuration of trunk ports.